dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

   - Being [returned from a query](xref:core/querying/tracking)
   - Being [added or attached to the context](xref:core/saving/disconnected-entities)
 - Changes are made to the tracked entities as needed to implement the business rule
-- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> is called.
+- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync*> is called.
 EF Core detects the changes made and writes them to the database.
 - The `DbContext` instance is disposed

 > [!IMPORTANT]